Recruitment Metrics

 Research found that companies with a streamlined, more positive candidate experience improve their quality of hires by 70%.

-Recruitment Metric 2: Source of Hire
+Recruitment Metrics 2: Source of Hire

 When recruiting top talent, effectively utilizing your recruitment channels is crucial.

 By analyzing the source of hire data, you can make data-driven decisions to optimize your recruitment strategy.
-For example, if you find that your company's careers page is a major source of hire and that traffic coming from a LinkedIn Video provides the highest quality candidates.
+For example, if you find that your company's careers page is a major source of hire and that traffic from a LinkedIn Video provides the highest quality candidates.

-If you find that certain channels consistently yield higher-quality hires, it may indicate that your brand messaging and employer value proposition resonate well with candidates on those platforms - then you can focus on doing more of that.
+If you find that certain channels consistently yield higher-quality hires, it may indicate that your brand messaging and employer value proposition resonate well with candidates on those platforms.
+Then, you can focus on doing more of that.

-Recruitment Metric 3: Diversity and Inclusion
+Recruitment Metrics 3: Diversity and Inclusion

 One important metric to monitor is the diversity of candidates in your overall talent pool, which includes your social media followers.

-Important metrics to track include gender, ethnicity, age, and other demographics.
+Important metrics include gender, ethnicity, age, and other demographics.
 By collecting this data, you can identify any imbalances or biases that may exist in your hiring process and take steps to address them.
 For example, you may discover that certain demographics are underrepresented in your applicant pool, prompting you to explore new sourcing channels or revise your job descriptions to attract a more diverse range of candidates.

 Furthermore, by accessing this data, you may also notice that your ideal candidate persona is missing and may need to update your Employer Branding and Employee Value Propositions to fix.

-Diversity Recruiting Best Practices:
+Why Are Diversity Recruiting Best Practices?

 • Implement bias training for hiring managers to ensure fair and inclusive evaluations of candidates.